pyside/pyside2-setup/doc/typesystem_manipulating_objects.rst

     The ``name`` attribute is the name of the field, the *optional* ``write`` and ``read`` attributes specify the field's access privileges in the target language API (both are set to true by default).
+    The ``remove`` attribute is an *optional* attribute, which can mark the field to be discarded on generation; it has the same purpose of the deprecated tag :ref:`remove`.

 .. _modify-function: